mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 # Running the Code

 All code is available in the [GitHub repository](https://github.com/mortendahl/privateml/tree/master/tensorflow/spdz/) including instructions for setting up either a local or a GCP configuration of hosts.
 It also comes with a few examples, including private logistic regression as used here.

+A typical secure computation might take the form shown below, where we first build a graph and then execute it.

 ```python
 from config import session